ybbond/ybbond/content/posts/Migrating My Blog to Hugo.md

 Other options I found was **Jekyll**, **Hugo**, **nanoc** and **Gatsby**.
 I tried Gatsby for work and side projects, and the two others just doesn't fit my needs.

+## So I tried Hugo!

-One of the thing I like is that it parse MarkDown automatically.
+The main feature I like is that it parses MarkDown automatically.
+It also generates [RSS](https://ybbond.dev/index.xml) for each page.

 It supports the flavor of MarkDown that parses footnotes!
 I **love footnotes**[^2]!